-The Scandinavian airline SAS operates its own lounge at various airports in the USA.
-On the way back from a short trip to New York City, we visited the SAS Lounge Newark before the late afternoon rush of visitors.
-In this lounge review I will share my experiences and impressions of the amenities and food and drink offerings and whether it's worth a visit.
+The Scandinavian airline SAS operates its own lounges at various airports in the USA.
+On our way back from a short trip to New York City, we visited the SAS Lounge Newark before the late afternoon rush of visitors.
+In this lounge review, I'll share my experiences and impressions of the amenities and food and beverage offerings, and whether it's worth a visit.

 Where is the SAS Lounge Newark located?

 The SAS Lounge Newark is located in Terminal B at Newark Airport in gate area 60-68.
 In this case, the information about the gates is actually very important, because the security check at Newark Airport is in front of each gate area and not as usual at the beginning of the terminal.
 Gates 60-68 are used by all Star Alliance partners except United Airlines and Air Canada.
 After security, the entrance to the SAS Lounge is on the left side of the aisle.

 Who has access to the SAS Lounge Newark?

 This lounge is operated by SAS itself and is primarily available to its own premium class passengers, including SAS Business and SAS Plus passengers.
 These passengers are also allowed to use the lounge regardless of their frequent flyer status.
 Travelers with Star Alliance Gold status or a high status in the SAS frequent flyer program "EuroBonus" can use the lounge before departure and also bring a guest booked on the same flight.
 Thanks to the cooperation with American Express, holders of the American Express Platinum Card are also entitled to use the lounge.
 According to a notice at the entrance to the lounge, Emirates Airline passengers may also use the lounge.

 Due to the many access options, it can happen that the lounge is very busy at peak times and access is restricted in case of doubt.
 This has happened to me before at the SAS Lounge Chicago.